 Grand Hotel Karl V is a unique 4-star hotel in the historic centre of Utrecht where medieval charm and modern luxury come together.
 The splendid complex of buildings and magnificent courtyard gardens dates from the 14th century and was reopened in 1999 after an impressive renovation.
 Where the knights of the Teutonic Order once resided, with Charles V and his sister Maria of Hungary among their prominent guests, you will be welcomed with a more contemporary experience in line with their reputation of providers of luxurious hospitality.

-Classic & Deluxe Hotel: Grand Hotel Karl V (4 star)
+Classic and Deluxe hotel: Grand Hotel Karl V (4 star)

 Day 3, Tuesday